homewise-solutions-inc/developer-guides/closing_costs_calculator/embed.md

 ### Step 3
-Paste following code where you want the Homewise Closing Costs calculator to appear.
+Paste following code where you want the widget to appear.
 ```html
 <div class="homewise_closing_costs_calculator"></div>
 ```